james-at-cake/cake-marketing/exampleSite/content/portfolio/ravine-vineyard-estate.md

 #### Project Details

-We created a design & development for Ravine Vineyard Estate using a WineDirect template as a base.
+We created a design & development for Ravine Vineyard Estate starting with WineDirect template.
+There's quite the story to this estate and we look forward to visiting the restaurant here soon!